 Nevertheless, most email marketing services providers do actually send email campaigns to bought-in lists if you can prove that you’ve purchased it from a reputable supplier.

 Most companies offering email marketing services know who the reputable list owners and brokers are.

 If you purchase an email marketing database with a million emails on it for £20, they will not send it for you.

 However, if you purchase an email marketing database from a reputable supplier like More Than Words, most will.

 Strategy 2 – grow your email list and send regular email newsletters

-Investing in a bought-in email list is a quick route to finding the companies and organisations with the highest level of need for and interest in your products and services.
+Investing in a bought-in email list is a quick route to finding the organisations with the highest level of interest in your products and services.

-At the same time however, you should start building your email list – a list of decision makers within companies and organisations with whom you’ve already been in direct contact.
+In this case, an email list consists of decision makers within companies and organisations, whom you’ve already been in direct contact with.

 Start with your existing customers